MingoMango17/CMSC134-Writeups/Writeup 0/writeup.md

 end conclusion should assume that the attack has failed. but what if the attack succeeds? proceed to next section
 ```

+The main idea in secure computing systems must be usable for ordinary people, hence the system must be designed to consider humans as a factor[^4].
+A security system that is inconvenient for users to use or handle allows them to circumnavigate the implemented security protocols in order to make workflow _less inconvenient_.
+Imagine that you have a personal computer that does not implement any user management.

 ## You Have Been Pwned